 - O3.
 Paleoenvironmental interpretations (depositional model)

 The project will increase our understanding of the factors which controlled the formation of the nummulitic accumulations, giving rise to new scientific ideas and could open up new research directions.
 It would also help to strengthen the collaboration between the academic institute and industry.
-We intend to publish our results in high quality international journals (ISI and BDI) and presented on at least three scientific events.
+We intend to publish our results in high quality international journals (ISI and BDI) and present on at least three scientific events.
 The project will also contribute considerably to the academic development, since it will make possible to create a Micropaleontology Workgroup at the Babeș-Bolyai University, the only formal one of its type in the country.